Zaheer (The Legend of Korra): Airbending

-Zaheer is highly skilled in Airbending which utilizes aikido and the chinese martial arts techniques of Baguazhang and Xing Yi Quan.
+Zaheer is highly skilled in Airbending which utilizes aikido and the chinese martial arts techniques of baguazhang and xingyiquan.
 The series' creators consulted a professional martial artist in the design of the show's fighting style.
 Airbending represents the element of freedom, and is categorized as the most elusive of the "four bending arts".
 Airbending involves "smooth coiling and uncoiling actions"; dynamic footwork, throws, and open-handed techniques; and swift, evasive maneuvers designed to evoke the "intangibility and explosive power of wind".
 Zaheer is remarkably agile and acrobatic.
 Zaheer is not proficient as a full-fledged Airbending-master like Aang or Tenzin.
 Having studied the airbending forms and disciplines as part of the Red Lotus' plan to kidnap Korra, he was proficient enough to hold his own in combat against multiple powerful bending opponents at once.
 Since he is neither an Air Nomad, nor a pacifist, Zaheer consistently utilizes airbending to assassinate his opponents via suffocation.